KevinAst/MyWeb/FireWithin/settings.md

-All scripture references within this site utilize the [YouVersion Bible App](https://www.youversion.com/), which supports many different Bible translations.
+All scripture references within this site utilize the [YouVersion Bible App](https://www.youversion.com/), which supports many different Bible Translations.
 You can specify which version you wish to use through this setting:

 <select id="bibleTranslations"></select>
 <script>
   fw.genBibleTranslationsSelection('bibleTranslations');
 </script>

+Your active Bible Translation is visible at the top of the LeftNav Bar.

 > Please Note that this list is just a few of the more popular
 > translations.
 If the one you wish to use is not in this list,